HorizonEmuTeam/Horizon-Emu/README.md

 # Special thanks

-Jotaros - adding Apk and idea for project development

 DragoPayras - creation of GitHub and GitLab, testing of versions, fix errors

 Alexoqool - idea of ​​how you can add files and edit Apk